isomerpages/ago-test/resources/news-and-events/_posts/2022-03-07-post-AGO Scholarship & Career Talk 2022.md

 image: ""
 variant: markdown
 ---
-On 9 and 10 Febraury 2022, AGO conducted a AGO Scholarship and Career Talk for students from various universities, polytechnics and junior colleges.
+On 9 and 10 February 2022, AGO conducted a AGO Scholarship and Career Talk for students from various universities, polytechnics and junior colleges.

 The topics shared included AGO's work and the importance of its role in enhancing accountability in the public sector.